-For additional information on the Housing Bond, download the Summary by clicking the thumbnail.
+For additional information on the Housing Bond, download the 5-year implementation summary by clicking the thumbnail above.

 To find more details about the progress of the Housing Bond funding, check out our dedicated Progress Page, and explore the Interactive Supportive Housing map for a comprehensive and interactive look at existing and future supportive housing developments throughout Santa Clara County.

 - County NOFA - Availability of Funding and Application Criteria

 - Download Santa Clara County Notice of Funding Availability.pdf (NOFA)

 If you are homeless and are seeking information on how to apply for affordable housing assistance, please visit the Office of Supportive Housing Solutions to Homelessness page for more information.

 - Feb 07, 2017 - Report No. 01

 - May 09, 2017 - Report No. 02

 - Aug 15, 2017 - Report No. 03